When you upload a video to Spotlightr there are few things that happen:

-We will automatically serve the highest resolution possible.
-And with the gear icon in the player settings, viewers with lower internet speeds can switch resolutions and watch the video in a lower resolution.
+We will automatically serve to your viewers the highest resolution possible.
+And with the gear icon in the player controls, viewers with lower internet speeds can switch resolutions and watch the video in a lower resolution.

 Please be aware that this gear icon with additional resolutions will not appear in your live videos until the optimization and transcoding process described above has finished.
 Once done, the icon will appear.